Glossary of terms

 Terms that relate to voluntary assisted dying in South Australia.
 It can be used as a reference when reading materials like this website and related information resources

-Voluntary assisted dying will be available to eligible South Australians from 31 January 2023.
+Voluntary assisted dying is now available to eligible South Australians.

 Voluntary assisted dying is a process that enables an eligible individual to voluntarily access and self-administer, or in some circumstances have a medical practitioner administer, a medication that will cause their death, in accordance with the steps and process set out in the Voluntary Assisted Dying Act 2021 (the Act).

 It is another end of life choice available to eligible South Australians as part of high-quality, person centred end of life care.

 To be eligible to access voluntary assisted dying in South Australia, a person must be assessed by a Coordinating Medical Practitioner and Consulting Medical Practitioner.
 A person must also meet as meeting all the criteria listed below:

 They must also have been diagnosed with a disease, illness or medical condition that meets all the criteria listed below:

 The Voluntary Assisted Dying Pathway is not available in South Australia to a person living with a mental health condition or disability without this person having been diagnosed with a terminal illness that meets the criteria outlined above.

 We acknowledge the significant distress and limitations on a person’s activities that can be associated with a mental illness and encourage people to access care, treatment, and support services.